-I have read the information sheet and had the opportunity to ask questions in a telephone call/personal conversation with a physician of the CPS-registry.
+I have read the information sheet and had the opportunity to ask questions.
 My questions were answered comprehensively and comprehensibly.
-I know that my child's participation is voluntary and that I can retract my consent any time without justification and without disadvantages.
-I had enough time to consider my decision to my child's participation and make my own decision.
+I know that my participation is voluntary and that I can retract my consent any time without justification and without disadvantages.
+I had enough time to consider my decision to participate and make my own decision.

-I give my informed consent that my child's biospecimen as well as medical information as described in the information sheet are sent to the CPS-R01, especially for the ADDRess project, to be used for medical research purposes.
-I also give my consent that the specific scientific projects, for which the biospecimen and medical information will be used are without restriction.
+I give my informed consent that my biospecimen as well as medical information as described in the information sheet are sent to the CPS-R01 to be used for medical research purposes especially for the ADDRess project.

-I transfer ownership of my child's biospecimen to Medical School Hannover.
+I transfer ownership of the biospecimen to Medical School Hannover.

-with "yes" or "no":

-- For the collection of additional medical information/biospecimen □ yes □ no

-- If further consent is necessary for the use of your child's medical information □ yes □ no

-- If our research identifies actionable findings that may be relevant to your child's health □ yes □ no

-This contact will occur through
+"yes or "no": - For the collection of additional medical information/biospecimen □ yes □ no - If further consent is necessary for the use of your medical information □ yes □ no - If our research identifies actionable findings that may be relevant to your health □ yes □ no contact will occur through the institution that collected my biospecimen and data or by ician (please give this information to the physician if the latter is preferred): the following Phys ician name and address:

-□ myself

-Address:

-Phone number:

-□ the following physician

-Name of physician:

-Address of physician:

-I approve that I may be contacted at a later time point for the following reasons, please check the boxes
+I approve that I may be contacted at a later time point for the following reasons, please check the boxes with